 It’s a good thing I like challenges.

-I put together a list of care package-proof foods that are healthy and should hold up being sent through the mail with the right packaging and precautions.
+I put together a list of care package-proof foods that are healthy, suit many different kinds of tastes, and should hold up being sent through the mail with the right packaging and precautions.
+If your recipient is adhering to a specific diet, make sure that you look at the ingredients of pre-packaged foods for information about fiber, sodium, vitamins, added sugars, minerals, and grams of protein, among other important information.

 Sending food in the mail